Convex Submodular Minimization with Indicator Variables: Applications in MRF inference

 If the noisy observations $\bm{a}$ are corrupted by gross outliers, then the estimates resulting from \eqref{eq:MRF} can be poor.
 Classical robust estimation methods in statistics \cite{rousseeuw1984least,rousseeuw1987robust} call for the removal of outliers such that the objective \eqref{eq:MRF} is minimized, that is, solving the optimization problem

-where $z_i=1$ iff observation $i$ is discarded.
+where $z_i=1$ if and only if observation $i$ is discarded.
 Robust estimators such as \eqref{eq:TrimmedMRF} are, in general, hard to compute \cite{bernholt2006robust}.
 In the context of least squares linear regression, the associated robust estimator is called the Least Trimmed Squares \cite{rousseeuw2006computing}, which is even hard to approximate \cite{mount2014least}.
 Exact optimization methods \cite{zioutas2005deleting,zioutas2009quadratic} rely on reformulations such as

 Indeed, since $h$ is nonnegative and $h(0)=0$, we find that if $z_i=1$, then $w_i=x_i-a_i$ in any optimal solution and the associated term vanishes; on the other hand, if $z_i=0$, then $w_i=0$ and $h_i(x_i-w_i-y_i)=h(x_i-a_i)$ as intended.
+Observe that problem \eqref{eq:intro} assumes each continuous variable is paired with an indicator.
+This assumption is made without loss of generality.
+Indeed, in cases where some continuous variables do not have corresponding indicators like \eqref{eq:TrimmedMRFReformulation}, it is always possible to introduce an artificial binary variable $z_i$ with $d_i=0$ for each $w_i$ to transform the general problem into the form of \eqref{eq:intro}.

 Constraints \eqref{eq:TrimmedMRFReformulation_compl} are typically reformulated as big-M constraints; unfortunately, the ensuing continuous relaxation is trivial (e.g., $\bm{x}=\bm{0}$, $\bm{z}\to \bm{0}$, $\bm{w}=\bm{x}-\bm{a}$ in optimal solutions of the convex relaxations, and the objective value is almost $0$), thus the methods do not scale well.
 A stronger, big-M free, reformulation was proposed in \cite{gomez2021outlier} for the special case where $\set G$ is a path and all functions are convex quadratic.

 Note that NP-hardness of robust estimators in general, and Trimmed Least Squares in particular, does not imply that \eqref{eq:TrimmedMRFReformulation} is NP-hard. \emph{In fact, we show in this paper that it is polynomial-time solvable for arbitrary convex functions $h_i$ and $g_{ij}$ and arbitrary graphs $\set G$.}